-Go to Superannuation expenses on the next page.
+Go to Superannuation expenses in the next column.

-These are expenses for labour and services provided under contract, other than salaries or wages, for example:
+These are expenses for labour and services provided under contract, other than salaries or wages - for example:

-- payments to self-employed people such as consultants and contractors, including payments subject to a PAYG voluntary agreement to withhold and payments made under a labour hire arrangement - commissions paid to people not receiving a retainer - agency fees, for example, for services provided by an advertising agency - service fees, for example, plant service - management fees, and - consultant fees.
+- payments to self-employed people such as consultants and contractors, including payments subject to a PAYG voluntary agreement to withhold and payments made under a labour-hire arrangement - commissions paid to people not receiving a retainer - agency fees for example, for services provided by an advertising agency - service fees for example, plant service - management fees - consultant fees.